Appium Studio is an enhanced version of open-source Appium developed by Experitest to make Appium testing even better.

 This is a powerful tool that identifies and highlights all elements on a page, along with unique identifiers, whether native or web.

-Simple copy paste functionality allows to add unique identifiers to the command area, help you create robust tests.
+Simple copy paste functionality allows you to add unique identifiers to the command area, and help you create robust tests.

 The Object Spy color codes elements on the device reflection to help you distinguish between instrumented (red) and non-instrumented (yellow) elements and web elements (blue).
 Your current selection always appears in green.

 Testing outside the application

 The most remarkable thing about Appium Studio is its ability to create tests outside the application context, even for iOS apps – something that is completely missing from Appium.
 Both the recorder and the object spy allow you to test system apps and 3rd party integrations just as easily as you would test a native app.

 Each executed test generates a test report, including detailed test results, screenshots, and even videos.

 2.5.
 Performance testing